-There should be a bible of dos and don'ts when going through a divorce or custody proceeding.
-The chapter on Social Media Websites is another portal every lawyer should walk their client through to protect their case and to explore hidden treasures about the spouse.
+There is a veritable bible of do's and don'ts when going through a divorce or custody proceeding.
+The chapter on social media websites is one that every lawyer should walk their client through, in the interest of protecting their case and discovering hidden treasure troves of information about the spouse.
 Facebook, Myspace and similar sites were seemingly designed to be the divorce advocate's dream in providing information that every litigant wants in preparing for war with the enemy.

-It tells us where the registrant has been, is going, with who, what they did when they arrived, how they behaved, what surprises were awaiting them, what they expected, and often even has photos from friends (and enemies!) exposing the worst (or best!) of times.
-Also, the dating websites: eHarmony, Match, JDate provide profiles and let the world see the world view of the participant claiming that he or she is the full time devoted parent or spouse.
+These sites tells us where the registrant has been, where they're going, with who, what they did when they arrived, how they behaved, what surprises were awaiting them, what they expected, and often even has photos--from friends and enemies alike--showing them in their best and worst of times.
+Dating websites--eHarmony, Match.com, JDate, etc.--also provide profiles and let the world see the participant claiming that he or she is the full-time devoted parent or spouse.

 How do you get it?
-Several courts have held that social media is discoverable for three main reasons; 1.
-It does not violate any privacy as there is no expectation of privacy 2.
-It can be relevant 3.
-It does not violate any privilege.
-Some courts have not allowed just a fishing expedition or requests that were overbroad.
-So ask the other litigant to produce his or her usernames and passwords, and to print the entire page from its inception including contacts, friends and any deletions ever made.
+Several courts have held that social media is discoverable for three main reasons:

+- 1. It does not violate any privacy as there is no expectation of privacy

+- 2. It can be relevant

+- 3. It does not violate any privilege.

+Some courts have, however, disallowed "fishing expeditions" and excessive requests.
+So, ask the other litigant to produce his or her usernames and passwords, and to print the entire page from its inception including contacts, friends and any deletions ever made.
 As long as the request can be argued to appear reasonably calculated to lead to the discovery of admissible evidence such as hidden assets or information relevant to custody, a court should allow the request.

 Also, an attorney or the client may "friend" the account holder.
 How does someone become her friend and gain access to that wall?
 Make a friend request.
 The Bar Association Ethics Committee has opined that an attorney may use their real name to send a friend request to the opposing party without disclosing the reason for making such a request.
 This follows for the attorney's agent as well.
-Nevertheless, it is impermissible and improper for the attorney to assume a false identity to gain access to the opponent's "friend page."
+Nevertheless, it is impermissible and improper for the attorney to assume a false identity to gain access to the opponent's Friends page.
 Obviously the spouse can make a request, but will be unlikely of having the request accepted.
 Having a friend do so on his or her behalf, however, is fully acceptable.

-Be certain to advise your client to withdraw from the public eye and refrain from speaking about divorce, activities, spending, partying, good times and bad times where the comments are memorialized and can be used, misused or twisted.
-There is no venting, no party, no opinion, no activity where you are undertaking risk or expense, no pictures of you, or your friends that look happy, sad or mad that cannot be distorted by a good lawyer on trial.
+Be certain to advise your client to withdraw from the public eye and refrain from speaking about divorce, attending activities, spending, partying, or partaking in good times and bad times where the comments are memorialized and can be used, misused or twisted.
+There is no venting, no party, no opinion, no activity where you are undertaking risk or expense, no pictures of you or your friends that look happy or sad or mad that cannot be distorted by a good lawyer in trial.

 And do we need to say more about what might be made of someone's dating service profiles and communications with respondents in that milieu?
 Your profile may live much longer than your subscription.
-There are questions about whether the service would have to comply with a document request, however, there is not much question that the subscriber would be forced to produce the questionnaires and other materials supplied to the services.
-Lawyers can ask for the names of all sites which a litigant uses, including Linked In, Twitter, MySpace and the like, as well as the usernames and passwords, the IP addresses.
+There are questions about whether the service would have to comply with a document request; there is not, however, much question that the subscriber would be forced to produce the questionnaires and other materials supplied to the services.
+Lawyers can ask for the names of all sites which a litigant uses, including LinkedIn, Twitter, MySpace and the like, as well as the usernames, passwords and IP addresses.